couchbase-examples/java-springboot-quickstart/README.md

 ## Project Setup Notes

-This project was based on the standard link:https://spring.io/guides/gs/rest-service/[Spring Boot project].
+This project was based on the standard [Spring Boot project](https://spring.io/guides/gs/rest-service/).
 The HealthCheckController is provided as a santity check and is used in unit tests.

 A fully list of packages are referenced in the pom.xml file

 ## Conclusion

 Setting up a basic REST API in Spring Boot with Couchbase is fairly simple.
-This project when run with Couchbase Server 7 installed creates a bucket in Couchbase, an index for our parameterized link:https://docs.couchbase.com/java-sdk/current/howtos/n1ql-queries-with-sdk.html[N1QL query], and showcases basic CRUD operations needed in most applications.
+This project when run with Couchbase Server 7 installed creates a bucket in Couchbase, an index for our parameterized [N1QL query](https://docs.couchbase.com/java-sdk/current/howtos/n1ql-queries-with-sdk.html), and showcases basic CRUD operations needed in most applications.